Apocalypse of Thomas: Influence

 The Apocalypse of Thomas was widespread in Northwestern Europe, with manuscripts dating between the eighth and the eleventh century.
 Despite the condemnation in the Gelasian Decree, this did not seem to curtail its popularity: the Apocalypse was most likely accepted as canonical "in certain parts of Western Christendom in the ninth and tenth centuries".
+A number of medieval homilies reference the Apocalypse of Thomas or its content.
+These medieval adaptations generally focused on the most dramatic and terrifying parts, such as the foretold mass destruction.
+Mary Jett suggests that the medieval interest may not entirely match the original use of the work in the times of the Roman Empire; she notes that some older manuscripts include a full eighth day of the end times which is more triumphant, where an Angel of Peace liberates the elect, and the depiction of this happy eighth day can be as long as the other seven days put together.

 The interpolated version of the Apocalypse is notable for having inspired the Fifteen Signs before Doomsday, a list of fifteen signs given over fifteen days announcing Judgment Day, a visionary list which spread all over Europe and remained popular possibly into Shakespeare's day.

+Charles Wright speculates that the Anglo-Saxon version of the Apocalypse of Thomas found in the Vercelli Book may have included redactions by the compiler and/or translator hostile to the English Benedictine Reform of the late 10th century when the book was written.
+This version seems hostile to some sort of new priestly establishment, and ties the alleged corruption of these "young kings, young popes, young bishops and young ealdormense" to the approaching doomsday.